cvetan1234/SchuleProjectGUI/README.md

 ## About

-This project was originally developed as a school programming project and is preserved here as part of my programming portfolio.
+This project was originally developed as a school programming project.